How to Make Caramel Apples

 There is nothing more quintessential of fall than making a big batch of homemade caramel.
 And what to do with all of that caramel?
 Homemade caramel apples!

-Of course you could use a jar caramel sauce from the grocery but… did you know that making caramel sauce is super simple?
-Like 4 ingredient simple?
-Seriously!
+To make caramel apples, you could use a jarred caramel sauce from the grocery but did you know that making homemade caramel sauce is super simple?
+With only 4 ingredients!

 The Best Apples and Toppings to Use for Caramel Apples